fatihtepe/devops-roadmap/AWS/Cloud_Computing_Terminology.md

 <a href="https://www.youtube.com/watch?v=9KZL0_NuiUU">PUBLIC CLOUD</a> Public Cloud is the name of the information service used for platforms that transfer data to all individuals or organizations with internet access.
 (Amazon Elastic Compute Cloud[EC2], Google AppEngine, IBM Blue Cloud)<br>
 <a href="https://www.youtube.com/watch?v=9KZL0_NuiUU">PRIVATE CLOUD</a> Private Cloud is a cloud computing service that provides the same Public Cloud benefits but uses private hardware dedicated to individuals, businesses or gropus.<br>
 <a href="https://www.youtube.com/watch?v=9KZL0_NuiUU">COMMUNITY CLOUD</a> Community cloud means a shared platform, usually with shared data and data management considerations, between organizations.
 A community cloud, for example, may belong to a government and can be used by different departments of that government. <br>
 <a href="https://www.youtube.com/watch?v=9KZL0_NuiUU">HYBRID CLOUD</a> Hybrid cloud means using both private and public clouds, depending on their purpose.
 Some hybrid clouds offer only a connection between the on-primese and public clouds.

+<a href="https://www.youtube.com/watch?v=TsRBftzZsQo&t=2s">Amazon EC2</a><br>
+EC2 is one of the most popular of AWS's offering.
+EC2 stands for Elastic Compute Cloud => Infrastructure as a Service.
+It mainly consists in the capability of:<br>
+* Renting virtual machines(EC2)
+* Storing data on virtual drives(EBS)
+* Distributing load across machines(ELB)
+* Scaling the services using an auto-scaling group(ASG)<br>

+<a href="https://aws.amazon.com/ec2/pricing/">Amazon EC2 pricing</a><br>
+Amazon EC2 is free to try.
+There are five ways to pay for Amazon EC2 instances: On-Demand, Savings Plans, Reserved Instances, and Spot Instances.
+You can also pay for Dedicated Hosts which provide you with EC2 instance capacity on physical servers dedicated for your use.
+For more information on how to optimize your Amazon EC2 spend, visit the <a href="https://aws.amazon.com/ec2/cost-and-capacity/">Amazon EC2 Cost and Capacity page.</a><br>

+<a href="https://www.youtube.com/watch?v=LQANRLrdxvo"> Amazon EC2 Pricing - 3 minutes</a><br>
+* On-Demand instances - recommended for when you are starting off with experiments where workloads may be a little unpredictable.

+* Reserved Instances - recommended for stable workloads, which can be secured over a 1 to 3 year term.
+These are the cheapest per second of billing.

+* Spot Instances - these are instances that you can bid for, and if you are successful you get to use them for a period of time.
+Perfect for time critical workloads.

+* Dedicated - a dedicated physical server, recommended for when you have to licence per server to save costs or for clear, compelling compliance reasons.
+These are the most expensive per second of billing.<br>